hps/docs-test/03-giftcard.md

 Heartland helps you acquire more loyal customers with our innovative gift card program.
 You can personalize your own gift cards, offer reloading capabilities and use a card-not-present program that allows your customers to use their phone number as their identifier.

 ## Create a Gift Card Object

+You might want to check the balance of a Gift Card before you try to create a sale.

 > Creating a Gift Card

 {% highlight php %}